Baptistemontan/leptos_i18n/docs/book/src/declare/08_formatters.md

 `IntoIcuTime` is a trait to turn a value into a `impl icu::datetime::input::TimeInput` which is a trait used by `icu` to format time.
 The `IntoIcuTime` trait is currently implemented for `T: IsoTimeInput`.
 You can use `icu::datetime::{Time, DateTime}`, or implement that trait for anything you want.

+Enable the "format_datetime" feature to use the time formatter.

 ### Arguments

 There is one argument at the moment for the time formatter: `time_length`, which is based on [`icu::datetime::options::length::Time`](https://docs.rs/icu/latest/icu/datetime/options/length/enum.Time.html), that can take 4 values: